 John Bonham had missed out on an opportunity to join the highly successful Birmingham band The Move at the end of 1965 when he turned down the offer and so the job went to Bev Bevan of The Vikings.
-John had a car but lived 20 miles away from Robert in the town of Redditch and trying to support his wife and young son, could barely afford the money to buy petrol.
+John had a car but lived 20 miles away from Robert in the town of Redditch and trying to support his wife and young son, could barely afford to buy petrol.
 Robert Plant conspired to help him out by discretely siphoning gas from parked cars late at night, such was his enthusiasm to have him in the band!

 It was a perfect combination.
 The Band of Joy fronted by Robert Plant's dynamic vocal delivery, along with John Bonham's powerhouse drumming.
 The other guys in the group were top players and no less essential with Kevyn Gammond dispensing bursts of fast psychedelic guitar solos and Paul Lockey's solid bass holding down the bottom end.
 Chris Brown contributed the atmospheric backdrop with his Hammond organ - a sound very popular at the time.